comp-development/COMP/db/README.md

 See [Supabase docs](https://supabase.com/docs/guides/local-development/cli/getting-started) for more info.

-For eventbrite seeding, you need to fill out a private token.
+For eventbrite seeding, you need to create an event to which the `EVENTBRITE_TOKEN` in the root `.env` has access.
 On the publish page, choose "Is your event public or private?" to be "private."

-Create an API key in your `account settings > developer links > api keys` and copy the private token.
-Add to a `db/.env` file the following.
+Ensure your API key private token is in the root `.env`.

+Add to the `db/.env` file the following.
+Note that if you do not fill this entry out, then seeding will succeed with no events using the eventbrite payment system.
+The tests for eventbrite payments, however, will not work.
 ```
-EVENTBRITE_SAMPLE_EVENT_ID=private_token
+EVENTBRITE_SAMPLE_EVENT_ID=event_id
 ```